-Sometimes during December, January or February, you may catch a few weeks where the nights can actually cool down into the 60’s or even on occasion the mid to high 50’s.
-This doesn’t happen every year, but we have been in Bangkok during these times when its actually “downright pleasant” during the day and even a bit chilly at night.
+Sometimes during December, January or February, you may catch a few weeks where the nights can actually cool down into the 60’s or even on occasion the mid to high 50’s Fahrenheit.
+This certainly doesn’t happen every year, but we have been in Bangkok during these times when its actually “downright pleasant” during the day and even a bit chilly at night.

 During the year at times (especially the winter months), Bangkok can be stifled by a nasty haze an pollutants that choke the city remaining in the air for days or weeks at a time.
 This pollution is from both foreign pollution (IE neighboring countries burning fields as one example) and local created pollution.
 During these periods, residents and visitors are encouraged to wear face masks for protection and on the worst days, remain indoors as much as possible.

 Air quality often starts getting better in March.

 People in Bangkok used to be more conservative in their clothing – for example years ago most Thai men wore long pants.
 This used to be customary but can be quite warm and irritating for those not used to this hot weather.
 These days one doesn’t have to worry about wearing pants and shorts are perfectly acceptable wear in much of Bangkok – especially for tourists, although note that entry to the Grand Palace requires individuals to wear long pants and entry to some temples requires shorts at least be knee length.
 If you do choose to wear long pants; we recommend light weight synthetic material pants with several pockets including at least one pocket that can be closed by a zipper.